 Fire Fairies include salamanders, pari, djinn, fire drakes/dragons, etc.

 Fire fairies come in many different forms from the tiny creatures that resemble candle flames to large salamander who dwell in the deep recesses of volcanoes.
 Ophealia Fey and Mary the mortal agree, "You may have already seen a fire fairy yet did not recognize it.
 They can be both well-hidden or take on a more distinct form.
-Wherever there is a flame, a spark or ember, even smoke, it is almost for certain fire spirits will be present.
+Wherever there is a flame, a spark or ember, even smoke, it is almost for certain fire spirits will be present."

 Anna Franklin explains fire fae a little differently, "They are said smell like rotten eggs, and their presence is usually only betrayed by the stench, though they are sometimes glimpsed as a flaming ball.
 They only take on the character of fire when they fly, when they look like streaks of flame or fiery balls with long tails.
 Otherwise they look like small boys with red caps and coats.
 They are house fairies...The bond is between the male head of the house and the male drake, and is a serious pact, often written in blood."